Medsaad/oraios-queries/README.md

-# node-db-models npm package
+# Node Relational Database Models (NRDBM)

 ## Summary

-pg-models is a project aims to create an ORM for RDBMS to help developers create model classes for tables and query them using functions rather than plain string that is error-prune once the query start to gets a little long.
+NRDBM is a project aims to create an ORM for Databases queries (especially Relational Databases) to help developers create model classes for tables and query them using functions rather than plain string that is error-prune once the query start to gets a little long.

 Currently, it’s only getting tested with postgres package ([node-postgres](https://www.npmjs.com/package/pg)) but will be expanded to [mysql](https://www.npmjs.com/package/mysql) very soon.